WinterMaiya/Jobly-Backend/README.md

 ## Deployed Website

-You can view the deployed website here: [Jobly](https://mw-jobly.surge.sh/).
+<s>You can view the deployed website here: [Jobly](https://mw-jobly.surge.sh/).</s>
+Heroku is no longer allowing free deployment so we are working on redploying the application elsewhere.

 The Front End code can be found here: [Jobly-Frontend](https://github.com/WinterMaiya/Jobly-Frontend)